Advita9/cryptonite_taskphase_advita/Pondering_Paths.md

 ```
 cd /var
 ```

+### Flag Generation:

-4. Once in the correct working directory, the following command was run to invoke the challenge:
+* Once in the correct working directory, the following command was run to invoke the challenge:
 ```
 /challenge/run
 ```
-5. The following output was generated:
+* The following output was generated:
 ```
 Correct!!!
 /challenge/run is an absolute path, invoked from the right directory!